 The first step is to sign an agreement with a local importer possessing valid import business license, and personal and company customs and China Inspection and Quarantine (CIQ) certificates.
 This new sales partner will handle product registrations with the State Certification and Accreditation Administration (CAA) and the General Administration of Quality Supervision (AQSIQ).

-Imported products must be labelled according to China’s standards.
-This include both original and translated labels in Chinese, as well as a digital version of the Chinese label registered with the China Inspection and Quarantine (CIQ).
+Imported products must be labeled according to China’s standards.
+This includes both original and translated labels in Chinese, as well as a digital version of the Chinese label registered with the China Inspection and Quarantine (CIQ).
 Upon shipment, exporters must submit a number of documents at Customs.
 A certificate of approval will be given once the goods are deemed to follow relevant standards.

 Import Taxes and Tariffs